Arbitrary Source

 max_value Maximum value of source

 multiplier Scale factor.
-Source will behave as if there multiplier devices in parallel
+Source will behave as if there are multiplier devices in parallel

 Bxxxx Component reference